 Educational Institutes have the option of reporting either payments received (Box 1), or amounts billed (Box 2), for qualified tuition and related expenses.
-Northern Essex Community College has chosen to report amounts billed for qualified tuition and related expenses.
-For this reason you will not find any information in Box 1 of your 1098-T.
+Northern Essex Community College has chosen to report payments received for qualified tuition and related expenses.
+For this reason you will not find any information in Box 2 of your 1098-T.

 This box will show payments received for eligible charges.

 This box is blank.

 This box is only used if Northern Essex Community College changed our reporting method from the prior year.
 NECC has not changed its reporting method.

 This box will show an adjusted amount if you dropped classes or your schedule was adjusted in the current reporting year, resulting in a reduction in qualified tuition and related expenses affecting amounts reported in a previous reporting year.

 This box contains the total amount of any scholarships, grants, third party payments, or waivers that were paid toward your costs of attendance.
 This may also reflect scholarships or grants from a previous year that were received late.

 If there were any grant and/or scholarship reductions on your account in this reporting year, affecting amounts reported in a prior year, those adjustments will show in this box.

 If any amounts billed for qualified tuition and related expenses reported in box 2 relate to the academic period that begins in January through March of the following reporting year, this box will be checked.

 If you were at least a half-time student (6 credits) during any academic period that began in this reporting year, this box will be checked.